Building eco-friendly blockchain before it reaches Mass Adoption

 The town gets cheap energy from the St. Lawrence River, driving down electricity costs for residents.
 But the entire community grew angry in December and January of this year when the allotted amount of hydropower was exceeded, and energy bills skyrocketed.

 This is a similar concept behind Unicoin Blockchain, an eco-friendly mining model that is providing an alternative to the big data center model.
-UniCoin’s strategy implements a state of the art cooling technique that is cheaper and more efficient.
+UniCoin’s strategy implements a state-of-the-art cooling technique that is cheaper and more efficient.
 And their ‘MINTs’ are distributed in groups of one or two per building so they don’t need to manage excessive heat loads.
-This looks the future of mining!
-Not big buildings filled to the brim with the 1990s looking hardware, but eco-friendly uber-tech looking hardware that tackles mining from a whole different angle.
+This looks like the future of mining!
+Not big buildings filled to the brim with the 1990s-looking hardware, but eco-friendly uber-tech-looking hardware that tackles mining from a whole different angle.

 Lawmakers and communities may be more willing to embrace crypto mining if eco-friendly mining systems like Unicoin were being used.
 If crypto enthusiasts want Bitcoin and other altcoins to become more adopted, they should think about embracing technologies that are friendlier to the environment and their grid.
 We need fewer goliath data centers and more smart alternatives for regulators and cryptocurrencies to mesh well together long term.